Realistic Evaluation of Kernel protocols and Software Defined Wireless Networks with DCE/ns-3

 be distributed during the Conference.

 Tools and Demos Submission Instructions

-description of the proposed demonstration, covering both the research/technical
+informal description of the proposed demonstration, covering both the technical

 contribution of the work and the demonstration itself.
-Please include information
+Please include a section

-highlighting what attendees will be able to see or learn during your demo.
-Authors
+highlighting what attendees will be able to see or do during your demo and also note

 Please submit as a single pdf file of no more